 If you’re dealing with male factor infertility and are in CT, you MUST heed my advice and schedule an appointment.
 Note, he is in high demand and appointments book pretty far out.

-My previous post titled Name or Number is it legal to buy zithromax online goes into detail about the professionalism and compassion of Dr. Gad Lavy and his staff.
+My previous post titled Name or Number is it safe to buy zithromax online goes into detail about the professionalism and compassion of Dr. Gad Lavy and his staff.
 Aside from being able to build a personal relationship with the nurses, I loved how Dr. Lavy explained our infertility scenario.
 He really broke it down, usually with some type of drawing or diagram.
 I’m a visual learner so I found that to be uber helpful.

 In addition, they offer a patient portal so that your results are literally at your fingertips day or night.
 Even though, Dr. Lavy, nurses Jen and Susan, and the rest of the staff see countless couples struggling with infertility, they were not at all de-sensitized to the situation (which I find can often be the case).
 Being able to rely on them really relieved some of the stress.
 We would always leave our appointments feeling more upbeat than when we had come in,

 If you are concerned that you may have infertility issues, New England Fertility often holds free fertility testing and seminars.
 Check them out on Facebook to get more information, if this is something you’re interested in.

 I believe, wholeheartedly, that had we chosen another fertility group we may have not gotten the results we did the first time around or at all.
 Another pro for all of my Male Infertility Warriors, Dr. Lavy and Dr. Honig are buddies so they make a great team.